Quartet San Francisco: Past members

-Joel Cohen, Jeremy Cohen's brother, played cello in the group from its inception on Whirled Chamber Music in 2007 and into 2008.
+Joel Cohen, Jeremy's brother, played cello in the group from its inception on Whirled Chamber Music in 2007 and into 2008.
 Cohen served as co-principal cellist with the Oakland East Bay Symphony from 1979 to 1985, after which he lived in Vienna to perform as principal cellist of the Vienna Chamber Orchestra.
 Cohen moved to Boston in 1997 and has been involved in various orchestras and chamber music groups including the Boston Symphony Orchestra.
 He is a member of the faculty of the College of the Holy Cross in Worcester, Massachusetts.

 Emily Onderdonk, a San Francisco native, played viola in the group from its first recording in 2002 to early 2008.
 Onderdonk studied at Manhattan School of Music, earning her bachelor's and master's degrees, after which she enrolled in post-graduate studies at Boston University and the New England Conservatory of Music.
 She has served as principal violinist for the New York City Opera National Company, the Santa Fe Pro Musica Chamber Orchestra, the Berkeley Symphony Orchestra, the Reno Philharmonic Orchestra, the Opéra National de Lyon touring Europe, and the Sacramento Philharmonic Orchestra.

 Kayo Miki helped Quartet San Francisco win the Grand Prize at a tango music competition in May 2004 at the auditorium of the Consulate General of Argentina in New York City.
 The prize included a trip to Buenos Aires where the quartet performed at Cafe Tortoni and other classic tango dance venues.
 Born in Nanaimo, British Columbia, she studied violin at the Hochschule Mozarteum in Salzburg and earned bachelor's and master's degrees from the Eastman School of Music.

 Dawn Harms, a cousin of musician Tom Waits, played violin in the group from 2002 until 2004.
 Harms has collaborated with a number of ensembles, including ten years as first violinist of the Harrington String Quartet and five years with the Santa Fe Opera.
 She is co-concertmaster of the Oakland East Bay Symphony and concertmaster with the Santa Fe Pro Musica Chamber Orchestra.
 She is on the faculty of the Music Department at Stanford University.

 James "Jim" Shallenberger, a founding member of the Kronos Quartet, played violin on the 2002 recording Quartet San Francisco.
 Shallenberger is a member of the San Francisco Symphony Orchestra and the San Francisco Opera and Ballet Orchestras.
 He is one of the extended faculty of the San Francisco Conservatory of Music.